Buying Tips

 Chassis number Before any payment The specific vehicle you can independently verify High — withholding is the fraud mechanism

-Export certificate (輸出証明書) At time of export / on arrival Car was legally exported from Japan through official channels Medium — may arrive with shipping documents
+Export certificate (輸出証明書) At time of export / on arrival Car legally exported from Japan through official channels Medium — may arrive with shipping documents

 Bill of lading After shipping Car is on the named vessel heading to your port High if car claimed to be "in transit"

-Due Diligence by Country
+Due diligence by country

 CountryBusiness registry checkAdditional verification